nabint/FirstWP/README.md

 + Add some pages( They are unchangeable pages like 'about' section )
 + Publish them all .
 + And finally your website is ready and click " visit website " to go to your website .

+### Theme Used
+Minimal Grid

+### Plugins Used
+**Gallery Custom Links** -- Gallery Custom Links allows you to link images from galleries to a specified URL.
+Tested with WordPress Gallery, Gutenberg, the Meow Gallery and others.
+**WP Featherlight** -- An ultra lightweight jQuery lightbox for WordPress images and galleries.
+**All-in-One WP Migration** *version 6.77* for import/export of site to local computer